eclipse-che/che-operator/README.md

 ### Deploy che-operator with chectl via `operator` installer

-If you want to test modified che-operator using chectl, you have to build custom che-operator image.
+If you want to test modified che-operator using chectl, you have to build a custom che-operator image.
 See more: [Build custom che-operator image](#build-custom-che-operator-image)

 Launch test cluster.
 Install Eclipse Che: